pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 ### Message Documentation

-`v0.8` of the Pupil software introduces a consistent naming scheme for message topics.
+Pupil software uses introduces a consistent naming scheme for message topics.
 They are used to publish and subscribe to the [`IPC Backbone`](#the-ipc-backbone).
 Pre-defined message topics are `pupil`, `gaze`, `notify`, `delayed_notify`, `logging`.
 Notifications sent with the `notify_all()` function of the `Plugin` class will be published automatically as `notify.<notification subject>`.

 #### Message Reactor and Emitter Documentation

-From version `v0.8` on, every actor who either reacts to or emits messages is supposed to document its behavior.
+Every actor who either reacts to or emits messages is supposed to document its behavior.
 Therefore every actor should react to `notify.meta.should_doc` by emitting a message with the topic `notify.meta.doc`.
 The answer's payload should be a serialized dictionary with the following format:

 ```
 {